 In addition, it’s important to maintain a clean, open environment and reduce crowding and wet areas because they can lead to increased calf stress and exposure to disease agents.

-BOVILIS GUARDIAN is a multiple-antigen vaccine used in pregnant heifers and cows that aids in the prevention of neonatal calf diarrhea by protecting against major bacterial and viral pathogens associated with scours.
+BOVILIS GUARDIAN is a multiple-antigen vaccine used in pregnant heifers and cows that is efficacious against neonatal calf diarrhea against major bacterial and viral pathogens associated with scours.

 No items to show.

-For more cattle-friendly vaccine options, see the rest of the Merck Animal Health vaccine lineup.
+For more cattle-friendly options, see the rest of the Merck Animal Health vaccine lineup.